UrbanIR: Large-Scale Urban Scene Inverse Rendering from a Single Video: Related Work

+\paragraph{Shadow modeling} using images is challenging.
+Methods trained to cast shadows from images~\cite{wang2021repopulating, zhang2019shadowgan} are tailored for particular objects (pedestrians, cars, etc).
+Learned methods can detect and remove shadows from 2D images~\cite{guo2023shadowformer, guo2022shadowdiffusion,wan2022style}.
+But inverse graphics require modeling the full 3D geometry, intrinsic scene properties, and ensuring temporal consistency.
+Model-based optimization methods can infer shadows but rely on accurate scene geometry~\cite{story2015hybrid, laine2005soft, wu2007natural}.
+Using visibility fields to model shadows results in difficulty providing consistent shadows in relation to the underlying geometry~\cite{srinivasan2021nerv, yang2022s, rudnev2022nerfosr, zhang2022invrender}.
+In contrast, our method combines the strengths of learning-based monocular shadow prediction and removal and model-based inverse graphics.

-\paragraph{Relightable Neural Fields} are now an active topic of research.
-Neural fields can capture complex and non-parametric scene structures by learning implicit representations, enabling more flexible and accurate modeling of geometry and producing visually realistic renderings.
-Relightable neural radiance field methods~\cite{zhang2021physg, bossNeuralPILNeuralPreIntegrated2021, zhang2021nerfactor, boss2021nerd, munkbergExtractingTriangular3D2021, hasselgren2022nvdiffrecmc, wang2023neural, yu2019inverserendernet} aim to factor the neural field into multiple intrinsic components and leverage neural shading equations for illumination and material modeling.
-These methods allow for the realistic and controllable rendering of scenes with varying lighting conditions and materials.
+\paragraph{Relightable Neural Fields:} Relightable neural radiance field methods~\cite{zhang2021physg, bossNeuralPILNeuralPreIntegrated2021, zhang2021nerfactor, boss2021nerd, munkbergExtractingTriangular3D2021, hasselgren2022nvdiffrecmc, wang2023neural, yu2019inverserendernet} aim to factor the neural field into multiple intrinsic components and leverage neural shading equations for illumination and material modeling.
+These methods admit realistic and controllable rendering of scenes with varying lighting conditions and materials.
 However, most relightable NeRF methods focus on objects with surrounding views or small bounded indoor environments.
-There are two notable exceptions: NeRF-OSR~\cite{rudnev2022nerfosr}, which assumes multiple lighting sources for decomposition, and Nerf meet explicit geometry~\cite{wang2023neural}, which either uses multiple lighting or exploits depth sensing, such as LiDAR.
-In contrast, our proposed approach only requires a single video captured under the same illumination, making it more applicable to a broader range of scenes.
+Important exceptions are: NeRF-OSR~\cite{rudnev2022nerfosr}, which assumes access to multiple lighting sources for decomposition, and FEGR~\cite{wang2023fegr}, which either uses multiple lighting or exploits depth sensing, such as LiDAR.

-Differentiable rendering techniques enable gradient propagation throughout the entire forward rendering process, making inverse graphics tasks more flexible and convenient.
-There are fast but not physically based rasterization-based methods as they assume Lambertian or simple lighting models~\cite{liu2019soft, chen2019learning, munkberg2022extracting}.
-Furthermore, most of these methods are based on meshes and are suitable for object-level rendering, and are difficult to apply to large urban scenes.
-In contrast, we leverage neural radiance fields (NeRF)~\cite{mildenhall2020nerf} in conjunction with physically based differentiable rendering techniques.